 Few classic works better capture the spirit of the Advent season than A Christmas Carol.
-I was reminded this week of the timelessness of Charles Dickens’ 19th century work as it was presented in a most creative and inspiring way at the Kansas City Repertory Theatre.
-It was a delight to applaud one of our many talented Christ Community family members, Chloe Philgreen, who was a part of the cast.
+I was reminded of the timelessness of Charles Dickens’ 19th century work as it has been presented in a most creative and inspiring way at the Kansas City Repertory Theatre.
 Each time Dickens’ Ebenezer Scrooge character comes alive on stage, I shudder at the emptiness of a life lived in the soul-suffocating black hole of self.
 Yet I see in Ebenezer Scrooge disconcerting echoes of my own self-absorption, my busy blindness to the needs of others and the inevitable melancholy humbug that stalks my soul—especially during the Christmas season.
 Facing a busier than normal schedule, added holiday tasks and family stresses, there seems to be just too little time to wrap it all up in a neat bow of closure and completion.

 As I have spent time reading the Christmas story during this Advent season, I have been struck how much joyful praise is embedded in the historical accounts surrounding the birth of Jesus.
 The Gospel writer Matthew describes the moment when the wise men following the star to Bethlehem “rejoiced exceedingly with great joy.”
 The Gospel writer Luke captures the heavenly visitation to a group of scruffy shepherds by the Angel of the Lord saying, “Behold I will bring you good news of a great joy that will be for all people.”